storj/storj/docs/blueprints/referral-manager-v1.md

 1. The existing token is implemented with 32 random bytes.
      - Is it safe to use across satellites?
      - If not, what should we use instead?
-2. How do we deal with authentication/permission between the referral manager and satellites?
-     - We only want the referral manager to be able to use the new endpoints on the satellite.
-How do we do this?
-3. How do we deal with authentication/permission between the referral mangaer cli and the referral manager server?
 4. Where should the user interface on the satellite GUI be?